suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 To implement an updatable device, see {{interpreter-behavior}} and {{manifest-structure}}.
 To implement a tool that generates updates, see {{creating-manifests}} and {{manifest-structure}}.

+The IANA consideration section, see {{iana}}, provides instructions to IANA to create several registries.
+This section also provides the CBOR labels for the structures defined in this document.

+Examples are listed in {{examples}} and a design rational is provided in {{design-rational}}.

+Finally, {{implementation-matrix}} summarizes what features of this specification are mandatory to implement.

 # Background {#background}

 Distributing firmware updates to diverse devices with diverse trust anchors in a coordinated system presents unique challenges.
 Devices have a broad set of constraints, requiring different metadata to make appropriate decisions.
 There may be many actors in production IoT systems, each of whom has some authority.
 Distributing firmware in such a multi-party environment presents additional challenges.
 Each party requires a different subset of data.
 Some data may not be accessible to all parties.
 Multiple signatures may be required from parties with different authorities.
 This topic is covered in more depth in {{I-D.ietf-suit-architecture}}.
 The security aspects are described in {{I-D.ietf-suit-information-model}}.